Robots Will Steal Your Job, but That's OK

-Robots Will Steal Your Job, but That's OK: How to Survive the Economic Collapse and Be Happy is a book by Federico Pistono that was published in 2012.
-Initially self-published by the author, it was later picked up by publishers internationally and translated in six languages.
-It became a best-seller on Amazon.com, and was covered in various publications such as the BBC, the Financial Times and Época.
+Robots Will Steal Your Job, but That's OK: How to Survive the Economic Collapse and Be Happy is a book by American author Federico Pistono that was published in 2012.
+Initially self-published, it was later picked up by publishers internationally and translated in six languages.
+It became a best-seller on Amazon.com and was well-received by critics.

-Themes
+Content

 The book's four points are: